 Will contests involve an interested party presenting a claim to the South Carolina probate court alleging that the administration of the will is improper.

 A Lexington probate attorney often provides legal guidance to an estate’s executor personal representative.
-Additionally, a Lexington probate attorney may be responsible for performing any of the following tasks when advising an executor: managing life insurance proceeds, creating an inventory of the decedent’s assets; finding lost estate assets; securing an appraisal of estate assets; handling creditor claims; managing the estate’s financial accounts; ensuring taxes are paid and preparing and filing any required paperwork and public notices to heirs and beneficiaries with the probate court.
+Additionally, a Lexington probate attorney may be responsible for performing any of the following tasks when advising an executor.
+These include: managing life insurance proceeds, creating an inventory of the decedent’s assets; finding lost estate assets; securing an appraisal of estate assets.
+Additionally, handling creditor claims; managing the estate’s financial accounts; ensuring taxes are paid and preparing and filing any required paperwork and public notices to heirs and beneficiaries with the probate court.

 One of the significant considerations in estate planning involves making sure an individual’s estate is not placed in probate.
 The two main reasons for avoiding probate relate to time and expense.
-An estate administered by a probate court will take longer due to the legal formalities of the process and cost more due to court fees and legal costs.
+An estate administered by a probate court will take longer due to the legal formalities of the process.
+Additionally, it can cost more due to court fees and legal costs.

 Probate property includes all estate assets that pass through a will or intestacy.
 Non-probate probate property is anything not subject to a will or intestacy. (property in joint tenancy, life insurance, payable at death accounts, Inter Vivos trusts,

 Probate is not always required.
-For example, the following list outlines some of the more common assets not subject to probate: trusts, certain types of real property; retirement and insurance accounts with a named beneficiary; pension plans; assets whose ownership are payable-on-death or transferrable-on-death; and small estates (estates under a set valuation).
+For example, the following list outlines some of the more common assets not subject to probate.
+These include: trusts, certain types of real property; retirement and insurance accounts with a named beneficiary; pension plans; assets whose ownership are payable-on-death or transferrable-on-death; and small estates (estates under a set valuation).

 Other assets, such as those listed in a will; cases whereby the decedent died intestate (without a will) or where a third party has a claim to estate assets or contests how to distribute assets will require the probate court’s involvement.

-A Lexington probate attorney experienced guiding estate planning, and the probate process can provide valuable advice regarding what to expect from the probate process and how best to protect estate assets.
+A Lexington probate attorney experienced guiding estate planning, and the probate process can provide valuable advice.
+This advice can offer what to expect from the probate process and how best to protect estate assets.
 Our practice can offer guidance on to individuals across all facets of South Carolina probate administration law.
-Contact our Lexington office today at (803) 271-0909 to discuss how we can assist with your needs.
+Contact our Lexington office today at (803) 785-4529 to discuss how we can assist with your needs.